Gino D'Acampo: Career

 Since 2013, D'Acampo has presented seven series of Gino's Italian Escape on ITV.
 A cookery book is released to accompany each series.

 In autumn 2014, D'Acampo filled in as a team captain for Holly Willoughby on the ITV2 panel show Celebrity Juice, while she went on maternity leave.
-D'Acampo also appeared in the following series in Spring 2015, this time as a regular panellist.
+D'Acampo also appeared in the following series in spring 2015, this time as a regular panellist.
 D'Acampo returned to Celebrity Juice in September 2015 where he replaced Fearne Cotton as team captain whilst she was on maternity leave.

 In 2015 and 2017, D'Acampo toured the UK with a live stage show called Gino's Italian Escape to accompany his television series.
 He visited cities including Bath, Newcastle and Margate.

 In May 2018, it was confirmed that Channel 5 had picked up Win Your Wish List for its Saturday night schedule, with D'Acampo as host.
 The show is now called Gino's Win Your Wish List.
 The revival is produced by Stellify Media.

-In December 2018, D'Acampo was woken up by Michael McIntyre for the Midnight Gameshow in the fourth series of Michael McIntyre's Big Show.
+Since 2018 D’Acampo has also co-starred with Gordon Ramsay and Fred Sirieix in the ITV food and travel series Gordon, Gino and Fred: Road Trip.
+The programme became one of ITV’s most popular factual entertainment shows, running for five series and a number of festive specials until 2023.

+Following a brief pause in projects during early 2024, D’Acampo resumed television work.
+He fronted the pilot cookery competition Spaghetti Wars in July 2025 and filmed a travel series in Malta titled An Italian in Malta, both broadcast in 2025.

+International projects (2025–)

+In late 2025, D'Acampo expanded his international career with three projects: filming a new television series in Canada, An Italian in Canada; serving as a judge on MasterChef Malta; and appearing at the Taste of Abu Dhabi festival in the United Arab Emirates.

+An Italian in Canada

+In October and November 2025, D'Acampo began filming a travel-and-cookery television series titled An Italian in Canada.
+He first referred to the project in a short video posted on 29 October 2025 with the caption "First day at school, filming my new series 'An Italian in Canada'.
+I can't wait for you guys to watch it…", shared across his social media accounts.
+He documented the production through further behind-the-scenes posts and videos, and described himself as "so excited" to be visiting and working in Canada for the first time.
+During the same trip he also hosted live cooking shows in Montréal and Toronto, later thanking audiences in both cities in posts reading "Two fantastic live cooking shows in Montreal and Toronto… Grazie Canada, you guys rock".
+Canadian broadcaster TLN later highlighted the "A Taste of Gino" live events in Toronto and Montreal as "two unforgettable shows" of live Italian cooking and audience interaction.